 Historically, Avon served as both a major stagecoach crossing, due to its location at the intersection of Routes 5 and 20, and also as a place of relaxation and healing due to the abundance of sulfur springs within the town’s borders.

 From 1821 until the early twentieth century, extensive health and recreational facilities graced the area to attract and accommodate guests from far and wide who came to seek relief from various maladies.
 This map shows the location of the fourteen grand hotels which housed the guests during the height of this era, though not all existed at the same time.

 Here are a few of the grand accommodations used during the Spa Era:

-Take an historic walk through the Village of Avon using this slideshow of old postcards:
+Take an historic walk around the Village Circle Park using this slideshow of old postcards: